jcabbasi/SCIML2024workshop/README.md

 - :fire: A Beginner's Introduction to PINNs (Buckley-Leverett Problem)
 - :fire: A Beginner's Introduction to Neural Operators (An Integral Operator)

->> the excercies can be easily loaded on Google Colab.
+>> the excercies can be easily loaded and executed on Google Colab.

 --------
 ### How to load a Jupyter notebook file into Google Colab: